vazperale/Gali-Ibex/README.md

-Proyect with next.js about ibex
+Proyect with next.js about stock data and values

 1.clone repository